KrisJarvis/Ambit-Data-Analytics-Internship---Assignment/README.md

 # 📊 Client Interaction & Revenue Analysis Dashboard

-This repository contains an interactive business intelligence dashboard built using *Power BI* (or Excel) to analyze MIS data of client interactions, analyst/sales engagement, and revenue trends.
+This repository contains an interactive business intelligence dashboard built using *Power BI* to analyze MIS data of client interactions, analyst/sales engagement, and revenue trends.

 ## 📁 Dataset

-The data is extracted from the file: Ambit Data Analyst Assignment (1).xlsx and includes the following sheets:
+The data is extracted from the file: Ambit Data Analyst Assignment.xlsx and includes the following sheets:

 - *MIS Data*: Logs of meetings and interactions between Analysts, Sales Representatives, and Clients.
 - *Daily Revenue*: Daily revenue figures for each Client Company.